konyogony/konyogony.dev/README.md

 # konyogony.dev (WIP)
+## On hold, until [Doxium](https://github.com/konyogony/doxium) is finished

 Personal website to host my portofolio, DB and future API's. \
-Built using Vite, Shadcn and Tailwind for frontend.
+Built using Next, Shadcn and Tailwind for frontend.
 Actix-web and SurrealDB for backend and Github's OAuth2. \
 First experience with Rust for backend.

 ## Main Installation Guide